30Gramz/Home-lab/README.md

 Installed VirtualBox on the Windows 10 laptop, ensuring all default settings were selected.

-Verified the installation by launching VirtualBox and checking for any errors.
+Verified the installation by launching VirtualBox and checking for any errors..